Irrela/Irrela.github.io/_posts/english/2023-03-21-IELTS-Speaking.md

 My idea is :

 ## Improve
-Improve my answer to an Ielts speaking part three question, and score at least 8 according to Ielts criteria.
-Note the answer should be no more than 3-4 sentences.
+Please improve my answer to an IELTS Speaking Part 3 question and ensure it meets the criteria for at least Band 8 according to IELTS standards.
+Note the response should be no more than 3-4 sentences.

 The requirements:
 - (Important) The answer should be colloquial and concise